West Palm Beach Violation of Probation Lawyer

 The criminal offense of “Violation of Probation” (VOP) is taken very seriously by Florida courts and can result in probation being revoked.
 Depending on the underlying conviction, this can send a defendant back to prison for a very long time—sometimes based on little more than a failure to comply with a technical requirement.
-I am William Wallshein, and I am a Palm Beach Gardens probation violation lawyer with over 29 years of experience in the Florida criminal courts.
+I am William Wallshein, and I am a West Palm Beach probation violation lawyer with over 38 years of experience in the Florida criminal courts.
 Over the years I have successfully represented many of my clients at VOP hearings.
 As a former state prosecutor, I have the advantage of experience and knowledge developed from the perspective of the prosecution, and I know what it takes to effectively represent my clients at VOP hearings.

 Aggressively Defending Against the Revocation of Probation